Lokoja

-Lokoja is a city in Nigeria.
+Lokoja is a city in central Nigeria.
 It lies at the confluence of the Niger and Benue rivers and is the capital city of Kogi State.

-While the Yoruba (Oworo), Bassa Nge and Nupe are indigenous to the area, other ethnic groups of Nigeria, including the Kupa-Nupe, Hausa, Ebira, Igala, Igbo, Bini/Edo, and Tiv have recently established themselves.
-Projected to be the third fastest growing African continent city between 2020 and 2025, with a 5.93% growth.
-It was listed a second class township by the 1917 township ordinance of the colonial administration.
-This shows that Lokoja is an old city.
+While the Bassa Nge, Yoruba (primarily the Oworo, who are a subgroup of the Yoruba) and Nupe are indigenous to the area, other ethnic groups in Nigeria, including the Kupa-Nupe, Hausa, Ebira, Igala, Igbo, Bini/Edo, and Tiv have recently established themselves.
+Lokoja is projected to be the third fastest growing city on the African continent between 2020 and 2025, with a 5.93% growth rate.

+It was listed as a second class township by the 1917 township ordinance of the colonial administration, indicating that Lokoja is an old city.
+Lokoja was founded in 1857 by William Baikie, a British explorer, who established a trading post on the banks of the Niger River.
+The city's strategic location made it an important center for trade and commerce in the region.
+Lokoja is a city with a rich history, cultural significance, and economic importance.
+Its strategic location and natural beauty make it a popular destination for tourists and investors alike.

 Etymology

 Different ethnic groups lay claim to having named the city.